China DimensionsFollow Us: Twitter Follow Us on Facebook YouTube Flickr | Share: Twitter Facebook

 - Recommended Citation(s)*:

-China in Time and Space - CITAS - University of Washington, Chinese Academy of Surveying and Mapping - CASM, and Center for International Earth Science Information Network - CIESIN.
-1997.
-China Dimensions Data Collection: GuoBiao (GB) Codes for the Administrative Divisions of the Peoples Republic of China.
-Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H4KK98PS.
+Center of China Studies - CCS - University of Michigan, China in Time and Space - CITAS - University of Washington, and Center for International Earth Science Information Network - CIESIN.
+1996.
+China Dimensions Data Collection: China County-Level Data from Provincial Economic Yearbooks, Keyed to 1:1M GIS Map.
+Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H47D2S2F.
 Accessed DAY MONTH YEAR.

 ENW (EndNote & RefWorks)†